PythonBites/learning-cpython/README.md

 Learning CPython
 ================

-These are various minimal examples of using the CPython API for extending and embedding Python.
+This project contains various minimal examples of extending and embedding Python 3.x in C++.
+I wrote these examples while learning the CPython API, and decided to upload them to github in the hope that it is useful to others.

-This code is dedicated to the public domain.
+All code and documentation is dedicated to the public domain.